Codyvanzandt/beautiful-jekyll/_posts/2018-08-20-bcts-arguments.md

 bigimg: /img/BCTS_background.jpg
 ---

-# **Arguments Confuse Don Adriano (And Everyone Else)**
+# **Don Adriano Doesn't Understand Arguments**

 In *Love's Labor's Lost*, Don Adriano exclaims,

 > Come hither, come hither.
 How did this argument begin?
 [8]

-He gets confused when he encouters arguments, and so do programmers.

-In short, arguments complicate your code.
+He's confused, and that's perfectly understandable.
+Arguments complicate code.
 There's no way around it.

-Arguments make testing, understanding, and debugging code more difficult, and that difficulty grows *exponentially* in the number of arguments.
+They make testing, understanding, and debugging code more difficult, and that difficulty grows *exponentially* in the number of arguments included.

 Naturally, our friend Robert C. Martin agrees: